World War I

 Frederick Charles Purser, T/200(0)30, was a

-Corporal in the 6th battalion of the Buffs.
-He was
+Corporal in the 6th battalion of the Buffs, having

-killed in action (Soldiers Died says died of wounds) at
+killed in action (Soldiers Died states died of wounds) at

 Albert on 5th April 1918, when he was 27.
 He is buried